-Expository writing that might be done for newspaper, magazine, radio or television journalism.
+A writing workshop in which students write at least six newspaper features or magazine articles on topics they chose, as well as several analyses of published stories by major journalists of the modern age.
+Students try a variety of journalistic styles beyond straight, objective news.
 Designed for students in the journalism minor but open to others.
-Admission is limited, and those seeking to enroll should submit a sample of their work to the director of journalism.
+Admission is limited, and those seeking to enroll should submit a sample of their work to the Director of Journalism.
 Intended primarily for juniors and seniors.
 Only one of A Jrl 308Z and A Eng 308Z may be taken for credit.
 Prerequisite(s): permission of the program director.
 S/U graded.

 Study of various issues in journalism.
 May be repeated when content differs.
 A Jrl 364Z and A Jrl 365Z are the writing intensive versions of A Jrl 364 and A Jrl 365.
 A Jrl 364 and A Jrl 365 do not meet the writing intensive requirement.
 Prerequisite(s): intended primarily for juniors and seniors and with permission of the program director.

-Meets General Education: WI May be repeated when content differs.
+May be repeated when content differs.
 A Jrl 364Z and 365Z are the writing intensive versions of A Jrl 364 and 365.
-Prerequisite(s): intended primarily for juniors and seniors and with permission of the program director.
+Prerequisite(s): A Jrl 300Z.
+Intended primarily for juniors and seniors and with permission of the program director.

 A Jrl 397 Independent Study of Journalism (1-4)

 A project in journalistic investigation and writing, or a study of some specific body of journalism sponsored by a faculty member and approved by the director of journalism.
-May be taken more than once.
+May repeated for credit.
 Prerequisite(s): intended primarily for juniors and seniors and with permission of the program director.

 A Jrl 400 Internship in Journalism (3-9)

 Students work for one semester on a newspaper, magazine, radio or television station, or with government, business, or public affairs publication.
-Students earn 3 to 9 credits by completing an academic component consisting of required group meetings and conferences with the faculty supervisor, as well as a journal, portfolio and a final paper.
-Prerequisite(s): intended primarily for seniors and with permission of faculty supervisor.
+Students earn credit by completing an academic component consisting of required group meetings and conferences with the faculty supervisor, as well as a journal, portfolio and a final paper.
+Internships are open only to qualified juniors and seniors who have an overall grade point average of 2.50 or higher.
+Prerequisite(s): permission of faculty supervisor.